doronfe/pipelines/README.md

 # pipelines

 Comments:
+- This Readme is incomplete
-- Used Dockerfiles from the course repositories as is.
+- Used Dockerfiles from the course repositories as is
 - I'm cloning the git repository in each secondary pipeline, I need to do that only once in the main one...
+- Docker build doesn't work because the docker daemon is not running I think I need to use a "script" with docker.build in order for that to work

 Prerequisits:
 Install ngrok: https://dashboard.ngrok.com/get-started/setup/linux